 You create a Thing by giving it a description.
 Before adding it to a layout, you need to configure it.

 Thing thing = new Thing("This is a Thing"); thing.setConfiguration("Diidaa"); layout.addComponent(thing);

 Give a compact list of the most essential features, between around 4 to 10.
-In chapter overviews for major products, the list can be a bullet-point list, but if it is smaller section, a paragraph or two is better.
+In chapter overviews for major products, the list can be a bullet-point list, but if it’s smaller section, a paragraph or two is better.

 Thing can have an input prompt and it supports clearing the input programmatically.
-You can listen for text changes while they are being typed, not just when the user submits the form.
+You can listen for text changes while they are being typed, not only when the user submits the form.